Gaua,

 Along

-the coast of Gaua, there are few beaches but extensive reefs with
+the north and eastern coast of Gaua, there are extensive reefs

 Just